akhil-eppa/Machine-Intelligence-Assignments/A3/Final Submission/PESU-MI_2026_2027/src/README.txt

    The submitted zip file is named PESU-MI_2026_2027.zip This README file is part of the zip file.
 The zip file consists of a folder named PESU-MI_2026_2027 that consists of 2 folders- data and src.
-   The data folder consists the preprocessed and standardized dataset which is named as LBW_Dataset_Cleaned.csv The src folder consists of the python source code file and the README file.
+   The data folder consists the preprocessed and standardized dataset which is named as LBW_Dataset_Cleaned.csv The src folder consists of the python source code file(PESU-MI_2026_2027.py) and the README file.
 To run the python script make sure that the cleaned dataset and the source code file are in the same folder.
 For convenience we have placed the cleaned dataset in the src folder as well.
    This way the python script can be executed directly without any movement of files.

 • OUTPUT Format:
    First the training set statistics are displayed followed by test set statistics.
 Under each dataset the parameters displayed are: